popsu/okta-info/README.md

     okta-info diff <group-name-1> <group-name-2>
     ```

-4. Query all rules related to a group:
+4. Query rules related to a group:

-    Currently only works for very simple rules that use `isMemberOfAnyGroup`
+    Currently only works for few rules, so this might not work as expected

     ```shell
-    okta-info rules <group-name>
+    okta-info rule group <group-name> # Search using group name okta-info rule name <rule name> # Search using rule name
     ```